MultiMote/niimbot-wiki/docs/interfacing/print-tasks.md

     For some reason this printer drops the first packet after `PrintStart` if using Bluetooth connection.
     Originally `PrintStatus` is sent and no response waited.

-    Also printer drops the first packet after `PrintStart`.
+    Also printer drops the first packet after `PrintEnd`.
     Originally `Heartbeat` is sent and no response waited.